sidekiq-scheduler/sidekiq-scheduler/README.md

 ## Notes about running on Multiple Hosts

-Under normal conditions, `cron` and `at` jobs are pushed once regardless of the number of `sidekiq-scheduler` running instances, assumming that time deltas between hosts is less than 24 hours.
+Under normal conditions, `cron` and `at` jobs are pushed once regardless of the number of `sidekiq-scheduler` running instances, assuming that time deltas between hosts is less than 24 hours.

 Non-normal conditions that could push a specific job multiple times are:
  - high cpu load + a high number of jobs scheduled at the same time, like 100 jobs